WNGL: R&B and religion

 Tillis exited the radio business in 1985 and WMML was sold to Bridgeway Communications, Inc., owned by St. Louis Media Hall of Fame inductee Doug Eason.
 Bridgeway changed the format to urban-oriented rap music which did well in the ratings but proved a tough sell to area advertisers.
 In December 1989, station owner Bridgeway Communications, Inc., faced financial difficulties and the license for this station was involuntarily transferred to Bridgeway Communications, Inc., Debtor-In-Possession.
 The transfer was approved by the FCC on December 11, 1989.
 In January 1990, Bridgeway Communications, Inc., Debtor-In-Possession gained approval to sell this station to Lonnie M. Tillis.
 The deal was approved by the FCC on April 2, 1990, and the transaction was consummated on May 30, 1990.

 In March 1991, Lonnie M. Tillis made a deal to sell WMML to Albert L. Crain.
 The deal was approved by the FCC on April 26, 1991, and the transaction was consummated on June 17, 1991.
 The new owner had the FCC change the station's legal callsign to WLVV on June 28, 1991.
 The station aired religious programming branded as "Love Radio".

 On February 19, 1997, station owner Albert L. Crain died and on April 21, 1997, Joy Crain Johns applied to the FCC to have the license legally transferred to the Estate of Albert L. Crain.
 The transfer was approved by the FCC on May 5, 1997, and the transaction was completed on May 9, 1997.

 In February 1999, the Estate of Albert L. Crain reached an agreement to sell this station to WLVV, Inc., based in Baytown, Texas, for a reported sale price of $263,750.
 The deal was approved by the FCC on April 14, 1999, and the transaction was consummated on June 23, 1999.
-The station switched to a black Gospel music format branded as Victory 1410 under the slogan "The Voice of Victory".
-The station's transmitter site and broadcast tower were severely damaged by Hurricane Katrina and has been operating under a series of special temporary authorities since September 2005 while repairs and new construction bring the broadcaster back to regular licensed operation.
+The station switched to a black gospel music format branded as Victory 1410 under the slogan "The Voice of Victory".
+The station's transmitter site and broadcast tower were severely damaged by Hurricane Katrina, and it operated under special temporary authority beginning in September 2005 while repairs and new construction brought the broadcaster back to regular licensed operation.